leynos/lag-complexity/docs/lag-complexity-function-design.md

 ### Observability (Metrics & Tracing)

-To operate and debug the system in production, deep visibility into its behavior is required.
+To operate and debug the system in production, deep visibility into its behaviour is required.
 The crate will provide first-class support for modern observability practices.

 - **Frameworks:** It will use the `tracing` crate for structured, context-aware